AndrewAtLarge/BibUpdate/README.rst

 **Options**::

-  -a, --all                   Check ALL BibTeX entries against mrlookup -h, --help                  Show this help message and exit -f, --font_replace          Do not replace fonts \\germ and \\scr -i IGNORE, --ignore=IGNORE  A string of BibTeX_ fields to ignore when printing -q, --quiet                 Print almost no messages when updating entries -w  --warnings              Print only warnings when updating entries -v, --version               Print version and exit
+  -h, --help                 Show this help message and exit -a, --all                  Check ALL BibTeX entries against mrlookup -f, --font_replace         Do NOT replace fonts \Bbb, \germ and \scr -i IGNORE, --ignore=IGNORE A string of bibtex fields to ignore when printing -m, --mrlookup             Use mrlookup to update bibtex entries (default) -M, --mathscinet           Use mathscinet to update bibtex entries (less
+                             powerful)
+  -w, --warnings             Only print warnings when replacing bibtex entries -q, --quiet                Only print error messages -V, --verbose              Describe all new fields added to bibtex entries -v, --version              Print version number and exit

 **Note:** bibupdate_ does not change your original database file.
 Instead, it creates a new file with the name *updated_file.bib*, if your original file was *file.bib*.